Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 - Events to raise awareness

-There is nothing better than to be seen by a maximum number of people to make yourself known.
+The best way to raise awareness is to communicate with the largest possible audience.
 Why not combine the contact of face-to-face events with the limitless reach of the virtual world?
 Awareness events are the perfect example of events that benefit from the hybrid format.

 - Creating deals

-To convert your prospects into customers - or to collect leads - both formats (face-to-face and virtual) allow a similar result.
-Most of the time, we use the virtual format to collect or provide information to our prospects (top of the page).
+To convert your prospects into customers - or to collect leads - both formats (face-to-face and virtual) can be used together hand-in-hand.

-Most of the time, the virtual format is used to gather or provide information to prospects (top of the funnel) and the face-to-face format is used to convince (bottom of the funnel).
+Most of the time, the virtual format is used to provide information to and entice prospects, while the face-to-face format is used to go further in-depth and secure the deal.

 - Knowledge sharing

 For all knowledge-sharing events (associations, federations, congresses...), both formats are suitable.
-Indeed, the face-to-face and virtual formats allow passing on information in an efficient way.
+Both face-to-face and virtual formats allow sharing information in an efficient way.
 Moreover, the virtual format ensures that your materials (PowerPoint, videos, graphics...) are well seen by all your audience.

 The best option is not always the one that offers the most delivery channels: take the best of what each format has to offer, focus on the purpose of the event separately, and don't always opt for omnichannel strategies, which can be counterproductive.